-The STDM user-interface has been translated to Arabic, French, German and Portuguese languages.
-Lookup values and form data input can be specified in any UTF8-based language.
+The STDM user-interface has been translated to Arabic, French, German and Portuguese.
+In addition, users can use any language to create a form using Column Label.
+Lookup values and data input accepts any UTF8-based text.

 Getting Technical Support